Kimbsy/y-combinator-animation/script.md

 We know the internal lambda is what allows us to recur, so let's rename that too.

-Also, `count-step` is going to want to return a lambda, so that we don't start solving the problem during our Y combinator call, this function that it returns is the function that we will pass our input collection to so let's add that, and make sure we're passing this input collection to the `recur-fn` too.
+Also, `count-step` is going to want to return a lambda, so that we don't start solving the problem during our Y combinator call, this function that it returns is the function `g` that we saw at the beginning, it's the function that we will pass our input collection to so let's add that, and make sure we're passing this input collection to the `recur-fn` each iteration.

-Now we just need to make the condition a function o the input collection.
+Now we just need to make the condition a function of the input collection.

-And finally we can put in the actual logic of how we count a collection recursively.
+And finally with this framework in place we can insert the actual logic of how we count a collection recursively.

-Our condition checks whether the collection has any elements in it, if it does we recur with a smaller collection and add 1 to the result. in the base case where the collection _is_ empty, we just return 0.
+Our condition checks whether the collection has any elements in it, if it does we recur with a smaller collection and add 1 to the result of counting that.
+In the base case where the collection _is_ empty, we just return 0.

 ``` Clojure
 (def count-step